BubblePlayzTHEREAL/AnonDrop/README.md

 ### Getting Client ID

-Head to the [AnonDrop Dashboard](https://anondrop.net/dashboard) and click your id in the top left
+Head to the <a href="https://anondrop.net/dashboard" target="_blank">AnonDrop Dashboard</a> and click your id in the top left

 ### Uploading a File